muink/fix-signal-oneplus13t/README.md

 Download and install this module in Magisk (or other root manager).

-### How to fix bootloop (OxygenOS 15)
+### How to fix bootloop

-> [!Note]
-> OxygenOS 16 does not require bootloop fix.
-These steps are not needed on OxygenOS 16.

 Make sure you have this module installed before OTA updates.

 1. Finish an OTA system update, but DO NOT click Restart.

-2. Press the "Action" button under the module name in Magisk (or other root manager), make sure the patch is successful.
+2. If you are using OxygenOS 15, press the "Action" button under the module name in Magisk (or other root manager), make sure the patch is successful.
+    - Note: **OxygenOS 16** does not require bootloop fix.

 3. You MUST also install Magisk (or other root manager) to inactive slot.
     - For Magisk: Magisk Manager -> Home -> Magisk (Install) -> Install to Inactive Slot (After OTA)